Kosmokleaner/RapidPicoC/README.md

  rp2350-arm-ns → ARM Cortex-M33 (Non-Secure)<br>
  rp2350-riscv → Hazard3 RISC-V core

-* to change this look for the following line in CMakeList.txt
+* To change this, look for the following line in CMakeList.txt
-  > set(PICO_BOARD pico2_w CACHE STRING "Board type")
+  > set(PICO_PLATFORM rp2350-riscv CACHE STRING "Platform")

-## Hardware and Software
+## Hardware and Software requirements
 * USB data cable (USB power cable is not enough)
-* Raspberry Pi Pico
+* Raspberry Pi Pico 2 W (RP2350, Wifi)
 * Tested on Ubuntu x64, should be easy to adapt to other OS

 # How to the code locally